-- A meeting of the full council or a committee of the whole council may be held by audio-visual link where the Mayor determines that the meeting should be held by audio-visual link because of a natural disaster, a public health emergency or other reason.
-The Mayor may only make a determination under this clause where they are satisfied that attendance at the meeting may put the health and safety of councillors and staff at risk.
-The Mayor must make a determination under this clause in consultation with the GM and, as far as is practicable, with each councillor. - 5.17 Where the mayor determines under clause 5.16 that a meeting is to be held by audiovisual link, the GM must: - (a) give written notice to all councillors that the meeting is to be held by audiovisual link, and - (b) take all reasonable steps to ensure that all councillors can participate in the meeting by audio-visual link, and - (c) cause a notice to be published on the council's website and in such other manner the GM is satisfied will bring it to the attention of as many people as possible, advising that the meeting is to be held by audio-visual link and providing information about where members of the public may view the meeting. - 5.18 This code applies to a meeting held by audio-visual link under clause 5.16 in the same way it would if the meeting was held in person.
+- 5.16 A meeting of the council or a committee of the council may be held by audio-visual link where the mayor determines that the meeting should be held by audio-visual link because of a natural disaster or a public health emergency.
+The mayor may only make a determination under this clause where they are satisfied that attendance at the meeting may put the health and safety of councillors and staff at risk.
+The mayor must make a determination under this clause in consultation with the CEO and, as far as is practicable, with each councillor. - 5.17 Where the mayor determines under clause 5.16 that a meeting is to be held by audio-visual link, the CEO must: - (a) give written notice to all councillors that the meeting is to be held by audio-visual link, and - (b) take all reasonable steps to ensure that all councillors can participate in the meeting by audio-visual link, and - (c) cause a notice to be published on the council's website and in such other manner the CEO is satisfied will bring it to the attention of as many people as possible, advising that the meeting is to be held by audio-visual link and providing information about where members of the public may view the meeting.

+5.18 This code applies to a meeting held by audio-visual link under clause 5.16 in the same way it would if the meeting was held in person.